ministryofjustice/security-guidance/docs/general-user-video-and-messaging-apps-guidance.md

 Be sensible when using communications tools for MoJ business purposes:

--   Be extra careful with sensitive and personal information in tools.
+-   Be extra careful with sensitive and personal information.
--   Try to avoid using the same tool for business and personal use - you can get confused who you're talking with.
+-   Try to avoid using the same tool for business and personal use to avoid confusion.
--   If the message you're about to send might cause problems, upset, offence, or embarrassment, it's not acceptable.
+-   If the message you're about to send might cause upset, offence, or embarrassment, it's not acceptable.
 -   Context is important - a message you might think is funny could be upsetting to someone else.
 -   If something goes wrong, report it.